Uber Technologies Inc (UBER) Shares Up Despite Recent Market Volatility - News Heater

 Conclusion

-In a nutshell, Uber Technologies Inc (UBER) has experienced a better performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+In conclusion, Uber Technologies Inc (UBER) has had a better performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.